Installation - the difference between average and excellent

 There is no doubt that to bring out the beauty of the natural tone of wood, a pure natural oiled floor is unrivalled.
 Natural oil finishes never have to be sanded, if properly maintained they will last a lifetime.
 Easy to clean: pH neutral wood floor soap and water are all you need.
 This finish is also surprisingly resistant – witness linseed oil protecting a cricket bat from the impact of a solid ball, bowled at 75mph or more.

 When introducing a colour to a wood floor, the choice of which colouring process to use must be carefully considered.
 Stains are not colourfast and will need refinishing every few years.
-Almost all colours, various shades of grey, currently popular, are best achieved using colour enhanced varnishes, or pigmented oils and waxes.
-Our colour enhanced floor varnishes for example, are achieved using a £3.75 million factory finishing line which coats, dry’s, and colours the wood 8 times.
+Almost all colours, various shades of grey, currently popular, are best achieved using colour enhanced varnishes, or pigmented oils and waxes, not stains.

 As many will testify, the look and feel of an Element7 floor is inimitable.